rsnikhil/RISCV_Piccolo_v1/README.md

 	Example: `$ export BLUESPECDIR=$(HOME)/Bluespec-2016.03.beta1/lib`

+You should be in the Bluesim directory: `$ cd Bluesim`

 To run an individual program, e.g., "Hello World!": `$ make do_test_hello`

 To run all programs (file `sample_transcript` is a transcript of this): `$ make do_tests`